zhanggyb/BlendInt/README.md

 ## Features

-Like Blender, all widgets in BlendInt are drawn in OpenGL context and use the same color schemes.
-Application built with BlendInt has the similar look and feel of Blender, but BlendInt is totally rewritten and only focused on user interface with some new technologies:
+Like [Blender](http://www.blender.org), all widgets in BlendInt are drawn in OpenGL context and use the same color schemes.
+Application built with BlendInt has the similar look and feel of [Blender](http://www.blender.org), but this project is totally rewritten and only focused on user interface with some new
+technologies:

 - It's based on new OpenGL API (3.3 and later), all widgets are drawn through vertex/fragment/geometry shaders.
-(Legacy OpenGL APIs which are being used in Blender were removed since GL 3.3)
+(Legacy OpenGL APIs which are being used in [Blender](http://www.blender.org) were removed since GL 3.3)
-- It's OOP designed and written by C++, every widget is now a C++ object, you can use the pre-defined UI classes such as Button, Slider, Menu etc, or subclass one of them and customize it easily.
+- It's OOP designed and written by C++, every widget is now a C++ object, you can use the pre-defined UI classes (from a simple button to a MVC based item view), or subclass one of them and customize it easily.
 - It uses [CppEvent](http://code.google.com/p/cpp-events/) to provide
   a fast Event/Delegate (signal/slot) mechanism.
-- It just needs an OpenGL Context, so theoretically you can integrate it in any other OpenGL Window or GUI toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
+- It just needs an OpenGL Context, so theoretically you can integrate it in any other GUI framework or toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
 Currently BlendInt uses GLFW 3.1 to display and manage OpenGL context for some demos and unit tests.

 ## Usage